The Best Entertainment Deal in Town

-The benefits of membership include: voting at the A.G.M., discounts on admission to our concerts and dances, discounts on merchandise at our events, discounts on tickets for events such as the Vancouver and Mission Folk Music Festivals, discounts at selected record stores and restaurants in Vancouver, and a monthly magazine detailing Club events, reviewing CDs, festivals, concerts, etc. Pacific Bluegrass & Old-Time Music Society members also get discounted entry to events.
+The benefits of membership include: voting at the AGM, discounts on admission to our concerts and dances, discounts on merchandise at our events, discounts on tickets for events such as the Vancouver and Mission Folk Music Festivals, discounts at selected record stores and restaurants in Vancouver, and regular emailed newslters detailing Club events, festivals, concerts, etc. Pacific Bluegrass & Old-Time Music Society members also get discounted entry to events.

 What Makes the Rogue Folk Club Unique?

 The Rogue Folk Club presents at least 50 concerts, 12 Roguelele Nights, and 10 dances per year in Vancouver.
 No other volunteer-run concert series does this much.